aklump/check-pages/documentation/source/ext--plugins.md

 # Plugins: Full Customization

+# Plugins

+## Using Composer Dependencies

+1. Inside the plugin folder require your dependency with the `--no-install` flag.
+3. Do not add _PLUGIN/composer.lock_ to the repo.
+2. Compile the plugins `./bin/compile_plugins.php.php`.

+@todo Below here is old, needs update.

+---

 ## How it Looks

 _How it looks is myriad and you must refer to the plugin code to determine how it's implemented when writing tests._